 Overall, heavy picks are best suited to electric guitars or basses that need some extra force to get a tune out of.

 Extra Heavy (1.22 mm and above)

-These are the thickest plectrums out there, with some being thicker than a whopping 2mm.
+These are the thickest plectrums out there, with some being thicker than 2mm!

-Extra-heavy plectrums are loved by jazz musicians or bassists who require extra picking force and volume to achieve their desired tone.
+Heavy gauge plectrums are loved by jazz musicians (Gypsy Jazz guitarists favor a 3.5mm pick for extra attack) or bassists who require extra picking force and volume to achieve their tone.

-This type of plectrum grants the musician a more precise picking action for total control over every note.
+This type of plectrum gives the musician a more accurate picking action for total control over every note.

-The downside is that they can feel uncomfortable to hold and are easily dropped due to all the force being applied.
+The downside is that heavy gauge picks can feel cumbersome to hold (especially when you’re not used to it) and are easily dropped due to all the force being applied.

 Standard (351 and Sharp Tip)

 The “standard” is the most common type most guitarists will come across.
 It also goes by the name of “351” or “heart-shaped”.
 This is a great all-rounder and a great choice for beginners who’ll be doing mostly a combination of strumming and the odd picking of a bass string of two,